yehyunsuh/justbeaver97/README.md

 <!--### Hi there 👋-->

 ## Education
-- 2022.08~ Vanderbilt University, Masters of Science in Computer Science
+- 2022.08~ Vanderbilt University, Master of Science in Computer Science
 - 2016.03~2022.02 Dongguk University, Bachelor of Science in Information and Communication Engineering

 ## Extracurricular Activity